bigkorupto/awesome-nocode/README.md

 - [**No Code (Classic Open Source Version, Free Download)**](https://github.com/kelseyhightower/nocode) ★19 551 by Kelsey Hightower -- No code is the best way to write secure and reliable applications.
 Write nothing; deploy nowhere; 1 792 open issues, 297 open pull requests.

+- [**No Code Compiler**](https://github.com/tahnik/nocode-compiler) by Tahnik Mustasin -- The perfect no code compiler that compiles nothing to all platforms.
+Enjoy fast, native application performance at no cost.